tekyjd/Record-Suspension-Application-Eligibility/README.md

             <!-- NEW: Prison Term of 2 Years or More (Conditionally Visible) -->
             <div id="two-year-imprisonment-group" class="space-y-2 hidden">
                 <label class="block text-sm font-medium text-gray-700">
-                    Were sentenced to a prison term of 2 years or more?
+                    Were you sentenced to a prison term of 2 years or more?
                 </label>
                 <div class="select-input-group space-x-4 flex items-center">
                     <div class="w-40 md:w-52 flex-shrink-0">